 The Kearsarge Fire Department remained at the Peach Street location for 41 years until commercial development and an ever-increasing amount of traffic necessitated a move to a new station.

 Built in 1989, the new fire station (4930 West Street) has enough space to house three pumpers, one tower ladder truck, and two ambulances.
-For the 35 active volunteer firefighter members, there are lockers, bunkroom facilities, lounges, and offices upstairs as well as a small meeting room, large assembly room, kitchen, storage, and radio room downstairs near the apparatus bays.
+For the 30 active volunteer firefighter members, there are lockers, bunkroom facilities, lounges, and offices upstairs as well as a small meeting room, large assembly room, kitchen, storage, and radio room downstairs near the apparatus bays.
 To keep with tradition, a brass pole was donated and installed in a glass atrium area.
-Millcreek Paramedic Service also has ambulances and an office at Kearsarge.

 Some major incidents that the Kearsarge Fire Department has responded to include the airport hanger fire in 1947, a fatal plane crash in 1966, The 100 Year Flood in 1996 in which the department answered over 100 calls for service within 24 hours, a multi-family apartment fire in 2009, and the Lake Erie Dental Fire in 2013.